esauvisky/Draw-On-Gnome/README.md

 ### Option 2: Install Manually from the Release or Repository Branch

-> Note: For GNOME versions besides 47 & 46, see below.
+> Note: For GNOME versions other than 47 & 46, see [Other GNOME Versions](#other-gnome-versions) below.

 1. Download or clone
    - Download option: